Last updated: July 31, 2026 · By Adrian Lefler

 Keep Your Site Secure Without Slowing It Down

-DDoS attacks, bad bots, and spam traffic can bog down your site.
-A good security provider filters out the noise without slowing down real patients (or AI crawlers).
+DDoS attacks, bad bots, and spam traffic bog down a site, but a good security provider filters out the noise without slowing down real patients or AI crawlers.

 Redirects: Clean Up Your Digital Hallways

-- Remove old redirects from past website redesigns
+- Remove old redirects left over from past redesigns

 - Avoid redirect chains (A → B → C → D)

-- Update internal links so they point directly to the final destination
+- Update internal links to point directly to the final destination

-Think of this step as clearing out old clutter so your website loads cleanly and instantly, no detours required.
+Think of it as clearing old clutter so your site loads cleanly, with no detours.

-Why This All Matters for SEO and AI Search
+Why Does Website Speed Matter for SEO and AI Search?

 - Test your site’s speed so you know exactly what’s slowing things down